Bluebird's Top Sporty Girls in Kid's Lit

 Armistice Runner by Tom Palmer (8+)

 Lily has lots of worries.
 She's struggling to compete in her fell-running races and, worse, she's losing her gran to Alzheimer's.
 But then she discovers her great-great-grandfather's diaries from the First World War.
 Could his incredible story of bravery help her reconnect with her gran and even give her the inspiration she needs to push through and win?

 A charming story about soccer-mad Mina who tries just about any trick to stop the monsoon clouds from raining on her game.
-Highlighting the important role played by monsoon rains and the bond forged between a mother and her daughter on a gray, gloomy day.
+Highlighting the important role played by monsoon rains and the bond forged between a mother and her daughter.

 Women in Sport by Rachel Ignotofsky